-In Vermont’s opioid treatment system, devised ingeniously by Gov. Howard Shumlin with Affordable Care Act funding more than five years ago, opioid treatment programs (OTPs) are the hubs, and office-based physicians prescribing buprenorphine are the spokes.
+In Vermont’s opioid treatment system, devised ingeniously by Gov. Peter Shumlin with Affordable Care Act funding more than five years ago, opioid treatment programs (OTPs) are the hubs, and office-based physicians prescribing buprenorphine are the spokes.

 This hub-and-spoke system has solved two massive problems for office-based opioid treatment (OBOT) providers: 1) the OTPs are the experts in assessment, and decide along with the patient whether methadone in an OTP or buprenorphine in an OBOT setting would be better; and 2) the OTPs are the experts in induction with either medication—buprenorphine or methadone.

 Many OBOT physicians without experience treating addiction have been unsure about how to perform this procedure and how to get new patients stable.
 Primary care physicians in particular are uncomfortable with having patients in withdrawal in their offices, and buprenorphine induction requires that the patient be in mild withdrawal, with logistics often calling for the physician to send the patient home, to return when in withdrawal.

 ACA at Work

 While the program would be ideal for other states, that might not be a realistic goal.
 In Vermont, the program is dependent on the health care reform infrastructure, Barbara Cimaglio, deputy commissioner of the state’s Department of Health, explained to AT Forum in an interview in September.
 “It’s heavily supported by Medicaid, and also by the private insurance companies in Vermont, which cover the hub bundle of services,” she said.
 “But there are elements of the model that would work well in other places.”